Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 She could pull the “right” items from her closet whenever she wanted to fit in with the upper-middle-class female friend crowd she now ran with.
 The proverbial middle-aged “cool girls.”

-She mentioned it took thirty minutes to decide what to wear to my offices since she didn’t know what a good therapy outfit would be.
+She mentioned it took thirty minutes to decide what to wear to my offices.
+Because she didn’t know what a good therapy outfit would be.

 “You probably think I’m vain.
 My family does.”

-She again looked at me defiantly, daring me to challenge her about her clothes.
+She again looked at me defiantly, then dared me to challenge her about her clothes.

 “On the contrary,” I said, “I think that it’s very wise and self-supporting of you to care so much about your clothes given what you told me about your story.
 It sounds like you creatively organized your life and gave yourself a reparative experience.”